evmcnb/quartz/content/Pearls/Vaginal candidiasis.md

 **Management**:
 - Avoid local irritants - tight fitting clothes, scented products etc
 - Oral fluconazole 150mg single dose
-- Clotrimazole 500mg intravaginal pessary as a single dose if cannot take orally
+- Clotrimazole 500mg intravaginal pessary as a single dose if cannot take fluconazole (e.g. pregnancy)
 - If there are vulval symptoms, consider adding topical imidazole

 If pregnant, then only local treatments may be used.